nfb77/nfb77.github.io/README.md

 examining how the logics of financialization and globalization shape inequality, permeating housing, infrastructure, and public space.
 Exploring the socio-political dynamics of contemporary urban governance Nicc looks to investigate the evolving relationships between cities, markets, and policy.
-Raised and educated in Nashville Tennessee, Nicc has also lived in Boston, Chicago, Milan, and Uppsala Sweden.
-In his spare time, Nicc is a pick-up basketball enthusiast and part time 3-point specialist.

 Raised and educated in Nashville, Tennessee, Nicc has also lived in Boston, Chicago, Milan, and Uppsala, Sweden.
 In his spare time, he is a pick-up basketball enthusiast and part-time 3-point specialist.